NickKelly1/iterable/README.md

 const collection = collect([1, 2, 3]);

-// stringify and concatenate the pipeline items from right-to-left collection.reduceRight((next, acc) => acc + String(next), ''); // '321'
+// stringify and concatenate the collection values from right-to-left collection.reduceRight((next, acc) => acc + String(next), ''); // '321'
 ```

 #### reverse

-Reverse items in the collection.
+Reverse the ordering of values in the collection.

 Similar to `Array.prototype.reverse` but does not mutate the callee.